Chicago and North Western Railway: Preserved rolling stock

 There are many Chicago and North Western locomotives still in revenue service with other railroads, such as the Union Pacific Railroad.
 Some of the older locomotives have been donated to parks and museums for preservation, and a few continue to operate on scenic or tourist railroads.
-Most of the engines now in use with Union Pacific have been "patched", where the C&NW logos on the sides are replaced by a Union Pacific shield, and new numbers are applied over the old numbers with a Union Pacific sticker.
-As of 2023, the last remaining Union Pacific diesel engines (GE C44-9Ws Numbers 8646 and 8701) still in Chicago and North Western colors are stored at the Illinois Railway Museum in Union, Illinois.
+Most of the engines in use with Union Pacific have been repainted.
+A small few are still "patched", where the C&NW logos on the sides are replaced by a Union Pacific shield, and new numbers are applied over the old numbers with a Union Pacific sticker.